jyztintan/tp/docs/UserGuide.md

 <u>Filter by Name format:</u> `filter n/KEYPHRASE`

 - Returns the list of clients whose names contain the specified keyphrase.
-- Keyphrase input should not be empty.
+- Keyphrase input should be in valid format for names (alphanumeric) and non-empty.
 - The search is **case-insensitive**.
   - `filter n/james` matches person with the name "James".
 - **Partial fragments** of names will still be matched.